 I went to Haiti with MSF in June 2010 to help reinstate emergency and internal medicine services at our hospital in Cité-Soleil.
-'Sun City' is the capital's gang-ridden slum and is anything but filled with rays of hope.
-I found violence, accidental trauma and infectious diseases; death, death and death.
+'Sun City' is the capital's gang-ridden slum and is anything but

 In November in Cité-Soleil we were busy.
 Hurricane Thomas was due the next day.
 We intended to evacuate the entire ground floor of our 100-bed hospital to the first floor to avoid the expected flooding.
 The logistics of the move had taken our team one week of planning and preparation.
 Persuading the Haitian staff and patients to enter the building's upper floor, which had no quick escape route in case of emergency, was difficult.
 People were still scared, despite it being nearly 11 months since the earthquake.